-Bev teaches first year seminars titled Coastal Hazards (FYS 476) or Burning Our Planet (FYS 284), an introductory course on Global Change (EACS 109), intermediate courses in Environmental Geochemistry (EACS 240) and Hydrogeology (ESEA 226), advanced courses in Biogeochemistry and Paleoclimatology (EACS 367) and Stable Isotopes and Past Environments (EACS 340).
+Bev teaches a first year seminars titled Coastal Hazards (FYS 476), an introductory course on the Earth’s Climate System (EACS 109), intermediate courses in Environmental Geochemistry (EACS 240) and Hydrogeology (ESEA 226), advanced courses in Stable Isotope Geochemistry (EACS 340/EACS 341), and Current Topics in Climate and Environmental Change (EACS 305).
 Occasionally, Coastal Hazards or Hydrogeology are taught as short term units.
 Bev often integrates student research projects into her classes.
-Students investigate various aspects of the Androscoggin River at all levels of the curriculum, for example.
+Students investigate various aspects of salt marsh biogeochemistry at all levels of the curriculum, for example.